docker/docs/docker-for-windows/faqs.md

 [swarm mode](/engine/swarm/) introduced with Docker Engine 1.12, including initializing a swarm with a single node, creating services, and scaling services.
 Docker “Moby” on Hyper-V serves as the single swarm node.
-You can also use Docker Machine, which is bundled in Docker Desktop, to create and experiment with a multi-node swarm.
+You can also use Docker Machine, which is bundled with Docker Desktop, to create and experiment with a multi-node swarm.
 Check out the tutorial at [Get started with swarm mode](/engine/swarm/swarm-tutorial/).